AdeuxX/DragNDropQuizzPCF/README.md

     - `EnableFinalCheck`: Choose whether to enable the final verification mode where users can check all their answers at once.
 When set to `true`, users must press a button to verify their answers, and they have no way of knowing if their answers are correct until they press the button.
 When set to `false`, the lines will immediately turn green or red depending on whether the answer is correct.

+    - `Button Text Customization`: You can also customize the text of the "Undo" and "Verify Answer" buttons to better suit your application.
+For example, you can change "Undo" to "Annuler" and "Verify Answer" to "Vérifier la Réponse" for a French application.

 By following these steps, you can fully customize the DragNDropQuizzPCF component to fit the specific needs and design of your PowerApps application.

 ## Technical Operation